RGGH/rig_tools/readme.md

 ## Code Overview

-- **IpTool Tool**: A simple tool that checks ip address and supernet passed as arguments.
+- **IpTool Tool**: A simple tool that checks a host ip address against a supernet passed as arguments.
-- **OpenAI Client**: Connects to OpenAI's GPT-4, with the IpTool agent prompting the model to calculate sums using the `ip_in_subnet` tool.
+- **OpenAI Client**: Connects to OpenAI's GPT-4, with the IpTool agent prompting the model to verify the host address using the `ip_in_subnet` tool.

 ### Example Output
 ```text